 Mobile Home vs. Apartment

-Let’s look at the differences of owning a manufactured home vs. renting a flat:
+Let’s look at the differences of owning a manufactured home vs. renting an apartment:

 Mobile Home Prices

-There are very few houses that can provide value for money, like a manufactured home.
+There are very few houses that can provide a better bang for your buck like a manufactured home can.
 The average cost of manufactured homes include:

 The price of a manufactured home can vary depending on age, model, features, condition, aftermarket upgrades, location, and amenities.
-The average rental price of a double-wide unit, normally the most common, is about $500 per month, and that does not include the cost of the lot it sits on if it is in a manufactured home community.
+The average rental price of a double-wide unit is about $500 per month, and that does not include the cost of the lot it sits on if it is in a manufactured home community.

-In most cases, a manufactured home will be located in a mobile home park where you will pay around $300 per month.
-You’ll also pay for additional services in a mobile home park including water, and using a private road.
+In most cases, a manufactured home will be located in a mobile home park, where you will pay around $300 per month.
+You will also pay for additional services in a mobile home park, including water, but will also have communal amenities to enjoy.

-The average price of renting apartments in the United States is $1200 per month for a one bedroom unit.
-This price is very low compared to the one-time price of buying a mobile home, especially if you don’t plan on staying somewhere for long.
-Living in a manufactured home is, however, cheaper in the long term.
+The average price of renting apartments in the U.S. is $1,200 per month for a one bedroom apartment for rent.
+This price is much lower compared to the purchase price of buying a mobile home, especially if you don’t plan on staying somewhere for long.
+Living in a manufactured home that you have purchased is, however, cheaper in the long run.

 Amenities and Activities

 Most apartments are located closer to towns and cities.
-On the other hand, manufactured homes are developed in mobile home parks far from the city.
-This means that apartments will be found near work opportunities, malls, schools, hospitals, and other conveniences.
-Within an apartment itself, you’ll also come across recreational facilities such as gyms, shopping centers, grocery stores, clubhouses, and swimming pools.
+On the other hand, manufactured homes that are located in mobile home parks are typically far from the downtown areas.
+This means that apartments will be found closer to work opportunities, malls, schools, hospitals, and other conveniences.
+Within an apartment complex/community itself, you will also come across recreational facilities, such as gyms, shopping centers, grocery stores, clubhouses, and onsite swimming pools.

 Manufactured housing is found in more quiet areas away from the city.
-This means that it would be hard to access some basic social amenities such as restaurants, and swimming pools.
-However, if you love a quiet environment, then go for manufactured homes.
+This means that it would be hard to access some basic social amenities, such as restaurants and swimming pools.
+However, if you love a quiet environment, then manufactured homes may be for you.

-However, if you happen to own an apartment that is located closer to the city, or an upcoming neighborhood, it could prove to be a great financial asset.
+With that said, if you happen to own an apartment that is located closer to the city, or an up and coming neighborhood, it could prove to be a great financial asset.
 In these locations, prices skyrocket by about 10%.

-Some think that mobile homes are falling apart and require permanent maintenance due to negative stereotypes.
-While it is true that mobile homes need some TLC regularly to stay in good shape, it isn’t as bad as it sounds.
-In fact, with just duct tape, a little caulk, and some paint, you can easily take care of most maintenance needs in your manufactured home.
+It is common to think that mobile homes easily fall apart and require constant maintenance due to negative stereotypes.
+While it is true that mobile homes need some TLC regularly to stay in good shape, it is not as bad as it sounds.
+In fact, with just a few manufactured home maintenance tips, you can easily take care of most maintenance needs in your manufactured home.

 The most important thing to look out for is the cracks that develop after settling.
-Since mobile homes are built using wood, it’s also important to focus on water damage.
+Since mobile homes are built using wood, it is also important to focus on water damage.
 However, the good news is that the materials used to develop manufactured homes are easy to work on and are more affordable than ones used for stick-built homes, making the maintenance process easier and cheaper.

-When it comes to living in an apartment, your landlord will be in charge of all maintenance activities.
-There isn’t much that you need to do except let the landlord know of the damage to your building.
-Many landlords don’t like their tenants doing maintenance on the apartment.
-However, this could mean a delay in maintenance.
+When it comes to living in an apartment, your landlord will be in charge of most maintenance activities.
+Thus, there is not much that you need to do except let the landlord know of the damage to your unit.
+Many landlords don’t like their tenants doing maintenance on the apartment anyways.
+With that said, this could mean a delay in maintenance.

 Privacy and Space

-Space and privacy are by far the main benefits of living in a mobile home.
-For almost half the average apartment rental unit price, you can find a spacious community where you have a personal yard and your own home.
+Space and privacy are by far the main benefits of mobile home living.
+For almost half the average monthly rent of an apartment, you can find a spacious community where you have your own space/private yard and personal home.

 Are you worried about having neighbors upstairs who tap-dancing every evening?
 How about those neighbors below who love watching the television on full volume late into the night?
-Or those neighbors who normally listen to your conversation?
-This is never a problem in a manufactured home where you’ll have a separate space from everyone else and no shared walls.
+Or those neighbors who normally listen to your conversations?
+This is never a problem in a manufactured home, where you will have a separate space from everyone else and no shared walls.
 Learn how to deal with noisy apartment neighbors here.

 Manufactured homes can be very spacious from the inside.
-For instance, a double-wide unit can get up to 2700 sq. ft.
-It normally has a kitchen, a foyer, a utility room, 2 or 3 bathrooms, a deck or patio, and three bedroom apartment.
+For instance, a double-wide unit can get up to 2,700 sq. ft.
+It normally has a kitchen, a foyer, a utility room, 2 or 3 bathrooms, a deck or patio, and at least three bedrooms.

 For apartments, more space means paying out more money.
-The standard rental space in the United States is falling and sits at 900 sq. ft at the moment.
+The average rental space in the United States is falling and sits at 900 sq. ft. at the moment.
 This standard apartment already costs more than standard travel trailer homes.
-If you aim for more space, you’ll be forced to incur more costs.
-Apartments are therefore not ideal for growing families.
+If you aim for more space, you will be forced to incur more costs.
+Apartments are, therefore, not ideal for growing families.
 If you rent an apartment, space should not be among the top priorities.

-This means that getting a new job that requires shifting or becoming tired with your current location isn’t reason enough for you to consider travel trailer homes above an apartment.
+This means that getting a new job that requires shifting or becoming tired with your current location is not reason enough for you to consider travel trailer homes above an apartment.

 We believe that this article has highlighted the financial, lifestyle, and general differences of owning a manufactured home vs. renting an apartment in real estate.
-Some prefer living having access to important amenities, while others prefer the more spacious and quiet nature of mobile home parks.
+Some prefer living that avails them access to important amenities, while others prefer the more spacious and quiet nature of mobile home parks.

-Even though mobile homes can offer you an exciting living experience, these options also present certain challenges and aren’t for everyone.
-We, therefore, recommend that you proceed with renting an apartment since it offers access to valuable amenities at a price that isn’t very far from manufactured homes.
+Even though mobile homes can offer you an exciting living experience, these options also present certain challenges and are not for everyone.
+We, therefore, recommend that you proceed with renting an apartment since it offers access to valuable amenities at a price that is not very far from manufactured homes.
 However, it would help if you carried out enough research before settling on the perfect solution.
 We hope you succeed in renting the best homes for your family.